Introduction

 Fake

 False implementation of production code with very basic, test specific behavior.
-It would receive some starting data to simulate operations.

 Use Case